Thursday, November 3, 2022

 • A version sponsored by Amazon Prime Video is known to exist.
 Known theaters using this variant are Mr. Whiskers and Paramount.

-• A version exists where there’s no logo and the text below is replaced by "Please start your feature DCP from the TMS or cinema server".
+• A version exists where there was no logo and the text below is replaced by "Please start your feature DCP from the TMS or cinema server".

 Technique: Well done CGI work for the mid-2000s.